liuyehcf/BlogSource/_posts/Cpp-Tools-GDB.md

 1. Redirect source file path: `set substitute-path`

-# 4 How analyze a core file
+# 4 How to Analyze a Core File

 Here are some of tips: